Securing peace in Afghanistan 'shared responsibility of all stakeholders', Qureshi says in call with Blinken

 "I look forward to continuing cooperation on the Afghan peace process, tackling Covid-19, supporting regional stability, and other key issues," Blinken wrote.

-Qureshi during the call said it was imperative for all relevant stakeholders to press all Afghan parties to constructively engage in achieving an “inclusive, broad-based and comprehensive" political settlement.
+Qureshi during the call said it was imperative for all relevant stakeholders to press all Afghan parties to constructively engage in achieving an “inclusive, broad-based and comprehensive" political settlement, according to the FO.

 He gave the assurance that Pakistan will remain a reliable partner for peace in Afghanistan, which is facing a volatile situation with the withdrawal of foreign forces.